Keywords

 Additionally, expert discussions were conducted with financial literacy and education specialists to validate the coding framework and interpretations of the data.
 This process helped reduce researcher bias and ensure that the analysis accurately reflects the actual state of financial literacy education in Indonesian universities.
 Maintaining consistency in the coding and thematic analysis further reinforced the study’s reliability, ensuring that findings are replicable and aligned with qualitative research rigor.

 The analysis of business education curricula in Indonesian universities revealed that while financial literacy topics are integrated into the coursework, their depth and comprehensiveness vary significantly.
-Certain core topics, such as financial planning and savings, are frequently covered, whereas other essential components like investment diversification and risk management receive limited attention.
+The analysis indicates that several critical financial literacy competencies remain insufficiently represented in the curriculum.
+In particular, risk management, investment diversification, insurance literacy, and digital financial tools (such as online investment platforms and fintech applications) appear only sporadically in course materials.
+These topics are essential for modern financial decision-making but receive limited instructional attention.
 This imbalance suggests that while students may develop a basic understanding of financial management, they may not be adequately prepared for complex financial decision-making in real life scenarios.

 The findings are summarized in Table 1, which illustrates the frequency and perceived importance of financial literacy topics within the curriculum.